The Man with the Plan (film): Production

 Filming began in October 2024 for The Man with the Plan which will star Simon Callow as William Beveridge and comedian Mark Thomas as the Narrator.
 Comedian Hal Cruttenden will appear as Winston Churchill and Andrew Tiernan as Nye Bevan, with newcomer Sophie Jenkin starring as the young woman of today who discovers the plan and its vision for the future.

 On 12 and 13 April 2025, Sands Films held a filmed public event at their studios in Rotherhithe and invited political campaigners and activists to speak about their campaigns and issues in relation to the "giants" of Beveridge's report – squalor, idleness, ignorance, disease and poverty.
 Mark Thomas hosted the event and speakers included Danny Dorling, Kate Pickett, and Michael Marmot.
 The speeches were recorded on the day and made available online.
+Simon Pirani from the organisation Fare Free London spoke at the event and presented the case for free public transport in London and across Britain.
+Author and journalist Tansy Hoskins spoke about the anniversary of the Rana Plaza collapse in 2013.

-Sands Films, the production company that made the film, is owned and run by Christine Edzard, the screenwriter and director, and her husband Richard B. Goodwin.
+Sands Films, the production company who made the film, is run by Christine Edzard, the screenwriter and director, and her husband Richard B. Goodwin.

 The film is the eleventh by Edzard, known for her meticulous filmmaking, often based on Victorian English sources.
-Other productions include Stories from a Flying Trunk (1979), Biddy (1983), Little Dorrit (1987), The Fool (1989), As You Like It (1991), The Children's Midsummer Night's Dream (2001) and The Good Soldier Schwejk (2018).
+Other productions include Stories from a Flying Trunk (1979), Biddy (1983), Little Dorrit (1987), The Fool (1989), As You Like It (1991), The Children's Midsummer Night's Dream (2001), The Good Soldier Schwejk (2018).

+Reception

+Writing in The Big Issue, John Bird described the film as "an urgent film for our desperate times", "a full-blown exposition on why if we had done what Beveridge advocated we might be in a better place today" and "an important aid in our fight against poverty's predominance".
+He praised Simon Callow's "powerfully presented William Beveridge".
+In an article on the website DMovies, Victor Fraga wrote: "The Man with the Plan is a movie with a mission: to educate and to provoke viewers.
+The call to action is unambiguous in the final scene, when various protestors take Sands by storm...."